The Art Gallery Guardian

 The number of cuts such that is .

-1 Bounds related to scaling of the min-cut
+1 Bounds related to approximate min-cuts

 What happens when we want to know about the number of cuts with value at most ?